A11y Garden Labs

 A11y Garden Labs exists to design, build, and share tools that make the web — and the world — more accessible for blind and visually impaired people, and for anyone who benefits from inclusive design.

 A11y Garden Labs is a small, experiment-friendly studio focused on accessibility, education, and connection.
-We create open, human-centered tools that help people explore information, test and improve website accessibility, and find communities of faith where they can fully belong.
-From developer-facing audit tools to listening-friendly knowledge apps, our work is grounded in lived experience of visual impairment and a belief that access is a matter of dignity, not convenience.
+I create open, human-centered tools that help people explore information, test and improve website accessibility, make art, and learn more about the world around them.
+From developer-facing audit tools, to listening-friendly knowledge apps, to more experimental and edutainment apps, my work is grounded in lived experience of visual impairment and a belief that access is a matter of dignity, not convenience.

 Values